• Skip to primary navigation

 The beginnings of our simple Turkish broccoli salad

 This Turkish broccoli salad is simply a case of blanching your florets in boiling water until they become a vibrant green.
-This will only take a few minutes because your florets need to have a good bite.

 After 4-5 minutes, pour your broccoli into a colander and pour cold water over it to prevent it from cooking further and losing its vibrant green colour.